 - Surgery or other procedures to treat an underlying cause of low sperm count or other reproductive problems

 - Stress and relationship difficulties related to the inability to have a child

-If you have never been evaluated by a doctor, you may begin by seeing your family doctor.
+If you have never been evaluated by a doctor, you might begin by seeing your family doctor.
 If, however, you have a known condition resulting in infertility or have any abnormalities on your testing by your primary care doctor, then you may be referred to a specialist.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
 If a semen analysis is scheduled, you will need to refrain from ejaculating for at least one and no longer than 11 days prior to the collection.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.